karan4268/A.T.O.M-Advanced-Transformer-Orchestration-Manager-/README.md

 All the chats and temporary and can only be saved on your system if you give command /remember or session_save.
 Web sreach agentic tasks require internet (you can use any api of your choice just edit the web_search.py and add api key into your enve.)

 > ⚠️ This project is under active development.
-Some features are still a work in progress and contains Hardcoded file paths. if you wish to use this, pls configure according tp your system specs and file loactions. :)
+Some features are still a work in progress and contains Hardcoded file paths. if you wish to use this, pls configure according to your system specs and file loactions. :)

 ---